Sersi: Ancient enemies – modern rebirth

-In time, Sersi and the Black Knight found a way to return to Earth-616, but not before traveling back in time to the era of the Crusades, where they fought the villain Exodus.
+In time, Sersi and the Black Knight return to Earth-616, but not before traveling back in time to the era of the Crusades, where they fought the villain Exodus.
 The two were separated once more on their return to their correct timeline.
-The Black Knight found himself in New York, but as the Avengers were dead in the wake of Onslaught, he joined the Heroes for Hire (both fictional group and 1997 limited series title).
+The Black Knight found himself in New York, but as the Avengers were dead in the wake of Onslaught's attack, he joined the Heroes for Hire.
 Sersi found herself in Lemuria.
 Upon learning of yet another plot by Ghaur, she escaped to get aid.
 On finding the Avengers dead, she also turned to the Heroes for Hire.
 Foiling Ghaur's plot, Sersi and the Black Knight decided that they both needed some time apart after all they had been through.

-Sersi returned to Olympia, where she remained (apart from aiding the Avengers in their battle against Morgana Le Fey) until she joined the New Breed, a group of Eternals posing as a human super team aiming to control the Deviants.
+Sersi returned to Olympia, where she remained (apart from aiding the Avengers in their battle against Morgan le Fey) until she joined the New Breed, a group of Eternals posing as a human super team aiming to control the Deviants.

 The Eternals (2006)

 Sersi moved to New York, where she planned parties for a living.
 She could not remember her origin as an Eternal, nor her powers.
 She was hired by Druig, deputy Prime Minister of Vorozheika, to publicize a small former Soviet republic by organizing a party at the Vorozheikan embassy.
 After the party was saved from a group of gunmen by Mark Curry and Iron Man, Iron Man questioned Sersi about registering, as she was a former Avenger.
 Sersi was perplexed by this, and Iron Man was confounded when he finds that there are no longer any records of Sersi in the Avengers database.
 She tests her powers out and accidentally turns a cat into a dragon.

 If the Eternal known as Sprite is to be believed, the Eternals' memories of their history and lives are actually a complex illusion created by him (a possible retcon of the Eternals' origin brought to the fore in this new Comic miniseries).
 Sersi is actually much closer to half a million years old rather than five thousand years old and has had the Eternal Makkari as an on-again, off-again lover for hundreds of thousands of years.
 By the end of the series, she decides that she wants to resume her normal life, wishing to be neither an Eternal nor an Avenger.

-Retired from the world of superheroics, Sersi later appears as the head of a party planning website.
-She declines the Wasp's request to become an Avenger once again, but does use her powers to help the team track down Yon-Rogg.

 Death

-When the Final Host arrived on Earth, Sersi and all the other Eternals killed themselves after realizing their purpose.
-Her body was seen when Iron Man and Doctor Strange traveled to the mountains of Greece to get answers from the Eternals.
+When the Final Host arrives on Earth, Sersi and all the other Eternals kill themselves after realizing their purpose.
+Her body is seen when Iron Man and Doctor Strange travel to the mountains of Greece to get answers from the Eternals.
+Sersi and the other Eternals are later resurrected simultaneously.